NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 }
 ```
 ## Performance
-In this section, we test the scalability of HugeCTR and compare the performance and result with TensorFlow with V100 and P40 GPUs.
-It shows that we can achieve about 44x speedup to multi-threads TF on CPU server with only one V100 and have almost the same loss curve on both evaluation and training (see Fig. 9).
+In this section, we test the scalability of HugeCTR and compare the performance and result with TensorFlow with V100.
+It shows that we can achieve about 114x speedup to multi-threads TF on CPU server with only one V100 and have almost the same loss curve on both evaluation and training (see Fig. 9).

 Test environment:
-* CPU Server: two ways Intel(R) Xeon(R) CPU E5-2680 v2 @ 2.80GHz
+* CPU Server: Dual 20-core Intel(R) Xeon(R) CPU E5-2698 v4 @ 2.20GHz
-* TensorFlow version 1.12.0
+* TensorFlow version 2.0.0
-* V100: NVIDIA DGX1 servers
+* V100 16GB: NVIDIA DGX1 servers
-* P40

 Network:
-* FC MLP network (see Fig.2) and embedding.
+* `Wide Deep Learning`: 2x 1024-unit FC layers with ReLU and dropout, emb_dim: 16; Optimizer: Adam for both Linear and DNN models
+* `Deep Cross Network`: 2x 1024-unit FC layers with ReLU and dropout, emb_dim: 16, 6x cross layers; Optimizer: Adam for both Linear and DNN models

+Data set:
+The data is provided by CriteoLabs [1].
+The original training set contains 45,840,617 examples.
+Each example contains a label (1 if the ad was clicked, otherwise 0) and 39 features (13 integer features and 26 categorical features).

+Preprocessing:
+* HugeCTR: preprocessing with criteo2hugectr for format conversion
+* TF: using TFRecord format for TF training benchmark

 ### HugeCTR
 The good scalability HugeCTR shows on multiple nodes is mainly because of the high efficient data exchange via NCCL and the three-stage processing pipeline.
 In this pipeline, we overlap the data reading from file, host to device data transaction (inter- and intra- node) and GPU training.
 The following chart shows the scalability of HugeCTR with the configration of Batch Size=40960, Embedding Vector=64, Layers=12, MLP Output=1024, multi-hot=39 on DGX1 Servers.